Louisiana Court Records

 What Do You Do if You Are on Trial for a Crime in Louisiana?

 The 2018 Annual Report published by the Supreme Court of Louisiana states that there were 646,747 filings in the district courts.
-There were 145,931 criminal cases included in the total number of cases filed during the year.
-The court reported that 436 criminal cases were disposed of by jury trial which made up about 0.07% of the total number of criminal cases.
+145,931 criminal cases were included in the total number of cases filed during the year.
+The court reported that 436 criminal cases were disposed of by jury trial, which made up about 0.07% of the total number of criminal cases.

 When Does a Criminal Defendant Have the Right to a Trial?

 Under the Louisiana constitution, §16 of Article 1 states that individuals charged with a crime are innocent until proven guilty.
 Hence, such individuals are entitled to a fair and speedy public trial in the parish where the offense(s) occurred.
-Louisiana trials ensure accused persons have the privilege to cross-examine the witnesses against them, compel witnesses’ attendance, and present a defense in their case.
+Louisiana trials ensure accused persons may cross-examine the witnesses against them, compel witnesses’ attendance, and present a defense in their case.
 During a criminal case, a plea bargain may be offered to the prosecutor to resolve the criminal case before it goes to trial.
 The negotiation occurs during the pre-trial conference stage, and if both sides fail to reach an agreement, a trial commences.
-However, the state’s legislature can enact a law that instructs a trial court that a governor is empowered to pardon accused persons or lessen their sentences in criminal cases.
+However, the state’s legislature can enact a law instructing a trial court that a governor is empowered to pardon accused persons or lessen their sentences in criminal cases.

 What are the Stages of a Criminal Trial in Louisiana?

-The stages of a criminal trial in Louisiana include:
+The stages of a criminal trial in Louisiana generally include:

 - Jury Selection